-Boojum Rock Tuff Member of the Lynn Volcanic Complex (Zbrc, Zbrl, Zbrv): dacitic to andesitic crystal and lithic tuff that is dark greenish-gray on fresh faces with a dominance of broken plagioclase crystals (up to 50% of rock), scattered hornblende crystals in various states of alteration, and rare, tiny, broken quartz crystals (xenocrysts from quartzite).
+Boojum Rock Tuff Member of the Lynn Volcanic Complex (Zbrc, Zbrl, Zbrv): dacitic to andesitic crystal and lithic tuff that is dark greenish-gray on fresh faces with a dominance of broken plagioclase crystals (up to 50% of rock), scattered, but conspicuous, hornblende crystals in various states of alteration, and very rare, tiny, broken quartz crystals (xenocrysts from quartzite).
 All units have steeply eastward-dipping features.
-Unit contains no coarse embayed quartz crystals like all younger felsic volcanic units in the Fells.
+Unit contains no coarse embayed quartz crystals like all younger felsic volcanic units in the Lynn Volcanic Complex.

-Zbrv - an area of vitric, faintly-banded tuff on the southeastern side of the Fells that has very small crystals that are difficult to detect in outcrops.
+Zbrv - an area of vitric, faintly-banded tuff on the southeastern side of the Fells that has small crystals that are difficult to detect in outcrops.

 Zbrl - traceable zone of lithic crystal tuff within Zbrc that has volcanic and quartzite lithic fragments, some up to 10 cm across.
 A fiammé zone occurs at the top (eastern side) of this unit.

-Zbrc - crystal tuff occurring over a wide area in the southeastern Fells.
+Zbrc - crystal tuff occurring over a wide area in the southeastern Fells and eastward into Malden and Melrose.